senaite/senaite2.com/docs/sample_analyses.md

 ![Sample Analyses](/screenshots/sample_analysis_removed.png "Sample Analyses")

-The Sample now only contains the other two *Analyses* and the `Total Hardness` Analysis have been removed from the Sample.
+The Sample now only contains the other two *Analyses* and the `Total Hardness` Analysis has been removed from the Sample.

 **☝️Note:**
 Removing an Analysis from a Sample is only allowed when no Result has been submitted!